 - They call these days the best of their lives.
 I hear their words garbled, cries underwater.

 Alaina Symanovich studies creative nonfiction in the MFA program at Florida State University.
-Her work has appeared or is forthcoming in Sonora Review, Superstition Review, Quarter After Eight, and other journals.
+Her work has appeared in Sonora Review, Superstition Review, Quarter After Eight, and other journals.
 Her essay “The M Word,” first published in Fourth River, was awarded Best of the Net in 2016.